Two women sitting on a couch looking at an iPad and smiling.

 Diversify your holdings

-Similar to index mutual funds, an ETF could contain hundreds—sometimes thousands—of stocks or bonds, spreading out your risk exposure compared to owning just a handful of individual stocks bonds.
+Similar to index mutual funds, an ETF could contain hundreds—sometimes thousands—of stocks or bonds, spreading out your risk exposure compared to owning just a handful of individual stocks or bonds.

 Enjoy lower investment minimums